Kodecable/rrh/readme.md

 $ rrh-view-output
 ```

-Add the following command to your `.bashrc` for timely update reminders:
+(If you are using bash) Add the following command to your `.bashrc` for timely update reminders:

 ```bash
 rrh-echo-reminder